Driveway Landscaping Ideas That Make Your Home Look Amazing Before Anyone Even Gets to the Front Door

 Narrow Gardens

-Limited space forced me to rethink planting, so I designed gardens just for narrow areas.
-I choose plants that grow upward or stay tight to their base.
+Limited space forced me to rethink planting.
+Choose plants that grow upward or stay tight to their base.

 Evergreen Order

 Seasonal dieback made the driveway look messy, so I rely on evergreens for structure.
-These plants keep shape year-round and hide bare spots during colder months.
+These plants keep their shape year-round and hide bare spots during colder months.

-I mix them with seasonal accents, but evergreens do the heavy lifting.
-Visual order stays intact even when flowers fade.
+Mix them with seasonal accents, but let evergreens do the heavy lifting.

 Soft Lighting